-The most common use case where a multi-tenant instance is required is for a SaaS solution provider who wants to enhance his software BI and analytics capabilities by integrating Dundas BI into it (Hosted OEM/ISV scenario).
-There are other cases where a multi-tenant instance may be beneficial such as a deployment of a client facing portal or a large internal deployment that requires complete isolation between different department/lines of business.
+The most common use of a multi-tenant instance is for a SaaS solution provider who wants to enhance their software BI and analytics capabilities by integrating Dundas BI into it (hosted OEM/ISV scenario).
+There are other cases where a multi-tenant instance may be beneficial, such as a deployment of a client-facing portal, or a large internal deployment that requires complete isolation between different departments/lines of business.

-2. Multi-tenant Instance
+2. Multi-tenant instance

 To add a new account to the tenant, go to the Admin screen, expand Account Service and click Accounts.
 Add a new account and set its tenant field to an existing tenant name.

-5. Content sharing between tenants
+4. Content sharing between tenants